To enjoy the full functionality of this website, please view in the latest version of Chrome, Firefox or Edge. Thank you!

 Museums in Orange County

 Clicking through the pages of this website, you’ve probably found one thing to be extraordinarily true about Dana Point: We love surfing.
 A lot.
-So, naturally, we are proud to be home to the Surf Heritage and Culture Center–likened to the Smithsonian of surfing history.
+So, naturally, Orange County is proud to be home to the Surf Heritage and Culture Center–likened to the Smithsonian of surfing history.
 With four boards surfed by the Duke himself, it’s not just a museum for California surf culture.
 The Duke, or Duke Kahanamoku, is credited with popularizing the ancient Hawaiian sport.
 He’s kind of a big deal and some of his boards are part of the largest collection of surf memorabilia in the world at the Surf Heritage and Culture Center.

 Mission San Juan Capistrano